Saatvik-Lochan/GestureLogger/README.md

 with the server.

-You can then login by selecting the `.json` project file with the name of the project you registered last time
+You can then login by selecting the `.json` project file with the name of the project you registered last time.

+If you are experiencing errors like missing custom UI components after login, you can refer to [this page](https://github.com/Saatvik-Lochan/GestureLogger/issues/1) to solve the issue.

 > If the server does not respond, you might have to host your own [server](#hosting-servers).